AVER3LL/mathCustom/README.md

 - `Compl`: Located in `src/mathCustom/complexe.py`
 - `Vec`: Located in `src/mathCustom/vector.py`

-You can import these classes directly from the `mathCustom` package.
+You can import these classes directly from the `mathCustom` module.

 ## Compl Class